 Crafting compelling video content is no easy feat, but the right guidance can go a long way.

 The Video Production Handbook is the perfect tool to equip aspiring filmmakers with the knowledge they need to succeed with their next indie film.
 It takes readers step-by-step through the process of creating top-notch videos, from coming up with original ideas, and understanding new equipment and techniques to ensuring high-quality feature films.

 Not only does this comprehensive full-color text provide in-depth explanations for each stage of production, but it’s also been updated to include tips on using DSLR and cinema cameras and LED lighting systems to ensure you have the latest information on making movies at your fingertips.

-Plus, a supplementary website provides extra resources – making this one of the best filmmaking books for video and film production!
+Plus, a supplementary website provides extra resources – making this one of the best books on filmmaking for video and film production!

 If you are a filmmaker looking to get the most out of your lighting, you must pick up a copy of the Set Lighting Technician’s Handbook.
 It’s a one-stop shop for all the tricks of the trade that will take your film production to top-notch heights.